raystack/firehose/docs/README.md

 Explore the following resources to get started with Firehose:

-* [Guides](guides/create_firehose.md) provide guidance on creating Firehose with different sinks.
+* [Guides](guides/overview.md) provide guidance on creating Firehose with different sinks.
-* [Concepts](concepts/architecture.md) describe all important Firehose concepts.
+* [Concepts](concepts/overview.md) describe all important Firehose concepts.
-* [Reference](https://github.com/odpf/firehose/tree/285cecbf817c90ade70bc11a184bb3698d3b6e86/docs/reference/cofiguration.md) contains details about configurations, metrics, and other aspects of Firehose.
+* [Reference](reference/configuration.md) contains details about configurations, metrics, FAQs, and other aspects of Firehose.
 * [Contributing](contribute/contribution.md) contains resources for anyone who wants to contribute to Firehose.